 “You’re fucking late,” Judy said.

-I stashed my stuff beneath the bar and logged into the register.
+I stashed my stuff beneath the bar and started logging into the register.
 “I know.
 I’m sorry.”

 “I’ve been here since noon,” she said, coming right up to my elbow.
 “My feet are fucking killing me.”

-My temper snapped.
-I whirled on her.
-“I already fucking said I’m sorry.
+My temper snapped, and I whirled on her.
+“I already said I’m sorry.
 What else do you want from me, Judy?
 I’m not apologizing again.”

 The thing about being a 5’10” woman with some muscle on my frame was that I could be one intimidating bitch when I put my mind to it.
 Judy was nearly as short as Nina, and as I loomed over her, I saw a spark of fear light in her rheumy blue eyes.